1. Home>

 Guide to employee absences in the UK

-Staff absence management is one of a payroll manager's most time-consuming tasks and it can be challenging.
-There are a number of different types of employee absences - from sick pay to bereavement leave, paternity leave to holidays, the list is long.
+Staff absence management is one of a payroll manager's most time-consuming and challenging tasks.
+There are several types of employee absences - from sick pay or bereavement leave to paternity leave or holidays, the list is long.

-As a payroll or HR professional, it’s vital that you familiarise yourself with the different forms of absenteeism in the UK and laws and regulations surrounding them.
-Above all, this will help you create an absence management policy so that both you and your employees are protected and supported.
+As a payroll or HR professional, it’s vital to familiarise yourself with the different forms of absenteeism in the UK.
+You should also understand the laws and regulations surrounding absenteeism.

 What is a leave of absence?

-A general definition for a leave of absence describes it as a period of time where a worker maintains employee status whilst taking time away from work.
-While the government sets out general laws for leaves of absence, individual companies may also make their own policies to manage time off.
+A leave of absence can be described as a period of time where a worker maintains employee status whilst taking time away from work.
+While the government sets out general laws for leaves of absence, individual companies can also create their own policies to manage time off.

 Types of employee absence

-One of the most common types of employee absenteeism, sickness is when an employee suffers from an illness or injury.
-More often than not this is unforeseen, unless the employee has a planned medical procedure.
+Sickness leave is when an employee suffers from an illness or injury.
+It is one of the most common types of absences.
+Sickness leave is often unforeseen unless the employee has a planned medical procedure.

 In the UK, an employee can take time off work if they’re ill.
-Yet, they must give their employer proof of the illness if they’re away from work for more than seven days.
-This proof is usually in the form of a ‘fit note’ or ‘sick note’.
+However, they must give their employer proof of the illness if they’re away from work for more than seven days.
+This proof is usually in the form of a ‘fit note’ or ‘sick note’ obtained from a GP.

-A worker may ask to take their paid holiday for the time they’re off work sick if they do not qualify for sick pay.
+An employee may ask to take their paid holiday for the time they’re off work if they do not qualify for sick pay.
 In this case, they will be paid Statutory Sick Pay.
 However, they will not receive this if they don’t qualify for Statutory Sick Pay or are being paid occupational sick pay.

-Another of the most common types of employee absence is for holidays.
+Another common reason for employee absence is annual leave.
 This is when employees take a certain number of days off work to travel, relax or generally take a break from work.
 Normally, this is agreed in advance with the employer.

 As a result, you may want to think about including some information about this in your absence policy.
-Whether you choose to give paid or unpaid time off in these circumstances, make sure this is clear and that you inform your employees.
+For example, you may decide to give paid or unpaid time off in these circumstances.
+Either way, your employees should be informed.

-These types of leave are typically planned absences for workers to welcome a new child into their family.
+These types of leave are typically planned absences providing time for employees to welcome a new child into their family.

 Typically, women receive 52 weeks of maternity leave, while men receive up to two weeks.
-However, this is changing and it is becoming more common, and accepted, for parents to take shared parental leave.
-In this case, they can divide up to 50 weeks between themselves.
+However, this is changing.
+It is becoming more common and accepted for parents to take shared parental leave.
+In this case, they can divide up to 50 weeks of leave between themselves.

-Adoption leave works in the same way as parental leave, but workers must give proof of the adoption or surrogacy, if you require it.
+Adoption leave works in the same way as parental leave, but employees must provide their employer with proof of the adoption or surrogacy.

 When an employee suffers an unexpected loss, they may require time off work known as bereavement or compassionate leave.
 Typically, this is an unforeseen request for leave, which workers may need to come into effect immediately.

-While there is no statutory bereavement leave in the UK, employers may have this in their employee absence policy.
-For example, they may decide to allow their workforce a certain amount of paid or unpaid time off in this event.
+There is no statutory bereavement leave in the UK, but many employers address bereavement leave within their employee absence policy.
+For example, they may allow their workforce a certain amount of paid or unpaid time off in this event.

 In some cases, the Courts may summon employees for jury duty.
-In this case, they may be away from the office for several weeks.
+In this case, they may be away from the office for several weeks or even months.
 Unless there are exceptional circumstances, individuals must complete this service.

-Employers have to let workers have time off work, but may ask that the jury service is delayed if the workers’ absence has serious effects on the business.
+Employers must let workers have time off work but may ask that the jury service be delayed if the workers’ absence has serious effects on the business.

 Furlough